spheredev/neosphere/CONTRIBUTING.md

 Use of Monster Drinks
 ---------------------

-Make sure you drink a bunch of Monster drinks before writing any miniSphere code, especially when implementing entirely new features.
+Make sure you drink a bunch of Monster drinks before writing any Sphere code, especially when implementing entirely new features.
 It really works!

 **note:** Red Bull *doesn't* work.
 At all.